hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdAuth/HummingbirdAuth.md

 Authentication framework and extensions for Hummingbird.

 Includes authenticator middleware setup, bearer and basic authentication extraction from your Request headers. session authentication.
-Additional modules are available that support ``Bcrypt`` encryption, one time passwords (``OTP``) and include a Basic user/password authentication middleware (``HummingbirdBasicAuth``).
+Additional modules are available that support ``HummingbirdBcrypt`` encryption, one time passwords (``HummingbirdOTP``) and include a Basic user/password authentication middleware (``HummingbirdBasicAuth``).

 ## Topics